A metal fork stabbed into the side of the earth

 Stuart Gillespie

-Drawing from his extensive research, Gillespie explores the links between food systems, climate change, and health, and examines innovative approaches to ensuring sustainable food for future generations.
+Drawing from his own extensive research, Gillespie explored the links between food systems, climate change, and health and examined innovative approaches to ensure sustainable food for future generations.

-From addressing hunger in conflict zones to promoting nutrition in everyday diets, this event will provide a deep understanding of how we can all contribute to a healthier, more secure future through thoughtful food practices.
+From addressing hunger in conflict zones to promoting nutrition in everyday diets, this event provided a deeper understanding of how we can all contribute to a healthier, more secure future through thoughtful food practices.

 About the Big Tasty Read